-The following information concerning state regulations applies to members of the classified staff, professional and teaching staff, and management-confidential.
+The following information concerning state regulations applies to members of the classified staff, professional and academic faculty, and management-confidential.
 Faculty members should particularly note the reference to class scheduling in item number five.

-- 1. The only person authorized to close the College is the governor of New York State.
+- The only person authorized to close the College is the governor of New York State.
 It will, therefore, be an extreme condition before the College will be closed because of weather conditions.
 If an employee is unable to report to work because of weather conditions, the time off must be charged to leave credits, even though local ordinances regarding travel are enacted.
 Staff members who are essential to such operations of the College should make every effort to report (see number six for definitions of essential personnel). - 2.
 Severe weather conditions during the working day may cause some employees to request permission from supervisors for early departure.
 Supervisors, however, are responsible for the continued functioning of offices and departments unless the president or his designee authorizes otherwise.
 Early departure must be charged to employee leave credits (vacation, personal leave or compensatory time) and the accrual charge slips should be made out before departure.
 Individual building administrators are not authorized to close buildings under such conditions. - 3.
 Occasionally, weather conditions may deteriorate so severely that the president or his designee may seek authority from the Governor's Office to close the facility.
 If authorization is obtained and employees are then directed to leave, the employee is not required to charge the absence to leave credits.
-This authorized leave may also be obtained during emergency situations such as those resulting from power failures and heating plant breakdowns. - 4.
-There may be instances of planned shutdown for physical plant purposes such as major electrical, heating plant, or water system repairs.
-Personnel affected by this work will be given proper advance notification via the President's Office.
+This authorized leave may also be obtained during emergency situations such as those resulting from power failures and heating breakdowns.

+- 4. There may be instances of planned shutdown for Facilities Operations and Services purposes such as major electrical, heating, or water system repairs.
+Personnel affected by this work will be given proper advance notification via the President's Office and or Human Resources.
 Employees will be invited to use appropriate accruals, relocated, or be given an accommodation to work. - 5.
 Since a majority of the College's undergraduate student population resides on campus, it is unlikely that undergraduate courses would be canceled because of weather conditions.
 Teaching faculty should meet classes even though faced with weather problems in getting to the campus.
 However, many graduate and adult undergraduate students commute to Cortland for late afternoon and evening classes.
 When weather causes dangerous traveling conditions, the College may take steps to cancel classes and appropriate announcements will be made through a number of radio stations in the Cortland-Homer-Ithaca-Syracuse-Waterloo-Binghamton-Norwich area.
 Courses at the 500-level will not be canceled since many undergraduates are enrolled.
 The Mohawk Valley Graduate Center, due to its location in Utica, may experience different weather conditions compared to Cortland.
-In the case of severe weather conditions in the Utica area, the College may take steps to cancel classes offered at the center.

-6. "Essential personnel" during emergency campus closings is defined according to the nature of the emergency.
-In all instances, the lists included below may be expanded by the appropriate vice president based on the particular situation:
+In the case of severe weather conditions in the Utica area, the College may take steps to cancel classes offered at the center. - 6.
+"Essential personnel" during emergency campus closings is defined according to the nature of the emergency.
+In all instances, the lists included below may be expanded by the appropriate vice president or Facilities Operations and Services based on the particular situation:

-On-campus emergencies (weather related) - Essential personnel include university police, heating plant staff and all other physical plant employees (unless otherwise directed by supervisor).
+On-campus emergencies (weather related) - Essential personnel include university police and Facilities Operations and Services staff (unless otherwise directed by supervisor).

-On-campus emergencies (non-weather related) - Essential personnel include university police, heating plant staff and Customer Service Center staff.
+On-campus emergencies (non-weather related) - Essential personnel include university police and Facilities Operations and Services staff.

-Non-campus emergencies (when students are in residence) - Essential personnel include university police, heating plant staff, Customer Service Center staff, residence hall directors and ASC staff.
+Non-campus emergencies (when students are in residence) - Essential personnel include university police, Facilities Operations and Services staff, residence hall directors and ASC staff.